 A canonical tag can be self-referencing — meaning that it points to its own URL — or it can point to another page’s URL to consolidate signals to search engines.
 (More on why you want to avoid mixed signals below.)

-A canonical link is the primary URL for a set of duplicate pages.
+A canonical URL (also known as a canonical link) is the primary URL for a set of duplicate pages.

 “A canonical URL is the URL of the page that Google thinks is most representative from a set of duplicate pages on your site.”